 We have a settling in policy which is available.
 The manager or deputy consults with the parent/carer and arranges these meeting based on their requirements and endeavour to meet these needs the best that we possibly can.
 If your child requires more settling days the manager or deputy will be happy to arrange these for you.

-All practitioners have paediatric first aid, food hygiene, safeguarding children and more in house training courses.
+All our practitioners have paediatric first aid, food hygiene, safeguarding and have enhanced DBS certificate.

 We have a regular program for supervision and appraisals for all our practitioners and we value the opportunity to continually support them to further their professional development.

-We make us of local authority training and websites they offer to access more knowledge and understanding such as the CAF training.
-We have books and magazines available at the setting for practitioners and parents to borrow to further develop their knowledge and understanding.
+We make use of local authority training and websites they offer to access more knowledge and understanding such as the CAF training.
+We have books and magazines available at the setting for practitioners and parents to borrow to further develop their knowledge and understanding

 The first point of contact within the setting is your child’s key person.
-Rebecca and Heidi will also be able to offer advice and will be able to signpost parents to other professionals that may be able to help such as the health visitor, children centre staff, the inclusion officer and Speech and Language Therapist (SALT).The setting has a named practitioner for behaviour management and can also access support for parents from the Area SENCo and the Early Years Consultant with parental permission.
+Paige or Ashleigh will also be able to offer advice and will be able to signpost parents to other professionals that may be able to help such as the health visitor, children centre staff, the inclusion officer and Speech and Language Therapist (SALT).The setting has a named practitioner for behaviour management and can also access support for parents from the Area SENCo and the Early Years Consultant with parental permission.

 Early Bairds has an open door policy and parents/carers are welcome to come in at any time to discuss their child’s progress, face to face.
 Early Bairds can also be contacted by telephone 01254877877 the nursery also has a website:www.earlybairdschildrensnursery.co.uk